ArturMinnullin/arturminnullin.github.io/_posts/2016-04-06-how-many-types-of-objects.markdown

 ## 5. Form Object

-This is a good spot to place logic related only to form.
+This is a good spot to place a logic related only to the form.
 Therefore, it helps us to get rid of `accepts_nested_attributes_for`.
 To decouple your form object you can use [reform](https://github.com/apotonick/reform), [virtus](https://github.com/solnic/virtus) or implement [from scratch](https://www.reinteractive.net/posts/158-form-objects-in-rails).
 I prefer `reform`:

 ~~~ruby
 class StoreForm < Reform::Form